Set up Sophos Firewall Site-to-Site IPsec VPN

 3. Consider XFRM and MTU

 Route-based VPNs are more prone to misunderstandings around routing, MTU and MSS.
 If small tests work but larger transfers hang, do not change the IPsec profile immediately.
-First check MTU, MSS, fragmentation and the real path.
-The appropriate flow is described in check Sophos Firewall MTU and MSS for VPN problems.
+First check MTU, MSS, fragmentation and the actual path.
+The appropriate procedure is described in Check Sophos Firewall MTU and MSS for VPN problems.

-After IPsec configuration, rules are needed for production traffic.
+After IPsec configuration, rules are required for production traffic.
 Without matching rules, the tunnel may be green but applications will not work.

 Menu path: